microsoft/pxt-arcade/docs/hardware/raspberry-pi/ikea-flisat-table/make.md

 # Make

-A IKEA FLISAT table is modified to accept the Arcade joysticks and buttons.
+An IKEA FLISAT table is modified to accept the Arcade joysticks and buttons.
 Set up the table and get your tools and materials ready.

 ![A table with buttons](/static/hardware/raspberry-pi/ikea-flisat-table/buttons-installed.jpg)